waidschrat/VaccCoverage/README.md

 # VaccCoverage
-R Shiny Application for the Projection of Vaccination Coverage
+R Shiny Application for Forecasting the Coverage and Protection Level of Vaccinations using Differential Equation Models